top of page

 9:00 am to 3:00 pm, Monday to Friday

-For families needing additional care, we offer Before Care services from 8:00 to 9:00 am and After Care services from 3:00 to 5:00 pm.
+For families needing additional care, we offer Before Care services from 8:00 to 9:00 am and After Care services from 3:00 to 5:00 pm for an additional fee.

 Who Should Apply?

-Camp LEAD is open to current 5th, 6th, 7th, and 8th graders who are eager to learn more about their community and the world around them and make a positive impact.
-After submitting an application, campers and their families will be contacted within a few days with info on next steps.
+Camp LEAD is open to rising 6th - 8th graders who are eager to learn more about their community and the world around them and make a positive impact.
+After submitting an Interest Form, campers and their families will be contacted within a few days with info on next steps.
 Campers and families are required to attend an info session to learn more about Camp LEAD and review details and expectations.

 Costs and Scholarships

-For more information or specific inquiries, please contact Director of Core Programming, Jeremy Brok and JBrok@LEADSTL.org.
+For more information or specific inquiries, please contact:

 Experience the world.
 Lead the way.
 Change the future.
 Welcome to Camp LEAD.